Blood diamond: Transparency

-The Kimberley system attempted to increase governments' transparency by forcing them to keep records of the diamonds they are exporting and importing and how much they are worth.
-In theory, this would show governments their finances so that they can be held accountable for how public funds are used.
-However, non-compliance by countries such as Venezuela has led to the failure of accountability.
+The Kimberley system seeks to increase government transparency by requiring participating states to keep records of the diamonds they export and import, including their value.
+In theory, these records would allow governments and the public to track diamond revenues and hold officials accountable for how public funds are used.
+However, non-compliance by countries such as Venezuela has limited this accountability.

-The company Materialytics claims that it can trace the origin of virtually any diamond using laser-induced breakdown spectroscopy.
-However, there is no way to know whether a diamond purchased online is blood free or not.
+Traceability technologies have also been proposed as a way to improve transparency beyond paper-based certification.
+Research involving Materialytics has reported that laser-induced breakdown spectroscopy can be used to determine diamond provenance.
+However, critics argue that consumers cannot always determine whether diamonds purchased online are conflict-free.

 Policy responses

 American policy

-On January 18, 2001, President Bill Clinton issued Executive Order 13194, which prohibited the importation of rough diamonds from Sierra Leone into the United States in accordance with the UN resolutions.
-On May 22, 2001, President George W. Bush issued Executive Order 13213, which banned rough diamond importation from Liberia into the United States.
-Liberia had been recognized by the United Nations as acting as a pipeline for conflict diamonds from Sierra Leone.
+On January 18, 2001, President Bill Clinton issued Executive Order 13194, which prohibited the importation of rough diamonds from Sierra Leone into the United States in accordance with UN resolutions.
+On May 22, 2001, President George W. Bush issued Executive Order 13213, which banned the importation of rough diamonds from Liberia into the United States.
+The United Nations had identified Liberia as a transit point for conflict diamonds from Sierra Leone.

-The United States enacted the Clean Diamond Trade Act (CDTA) on April 25, 2003, implemented on July 29, 2003, by Executive Order 13312.
-The CDTA installed the legislation to implement the KPCS in law in the United States.
-The implementation of this legislation was key to the success of the KPCS, as the United States is the largest consumer of diamonds.
-The CDTA states: 'As the consumer of a majority of the world's supply of diamonds, the United States has an obligation to help sever the link between diamonds and conflict and press for implementation of an effective solution.
+The United States enacted the Clean Diamond Trade Act (CDTA) on April 25, 2003, and implemented it on July 29, 2003, through Executive Order 13312.
+The CDTA provided the legal basis for implementing the KPCS in the United States.
+Its implementation was important to the KPCS because the United States was the largest consumer market for diamonds.
+The CDTA states: "As the consumer of a majority of the world's supply of diamonds, the United States has an obligation to help sever the link between diamonds and conflict and press for implementation of an effective solution."

-The United States Department of State also maintains an office for a Special Adviser for Conflict Diamonds.
-As of October 14, 2015, the position is held by Ashley Orbach.
+The United States Department of State coordinates U.S. implementation of the Kimberley Process through its Office of Multilateral Trade Affairs, which represents the United States in Kimberley Process meetings and oversees the U.S. Kimberley Process Authority.